SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 a protocol composition type,
 or ``Any``.

-Protocol declarations can't include opaque result types.
+Protocol declarations can't include opaque types.
-Classes that include nonfinal methods can't use an opaque result type as the return type of a final method.
+Classes that include nonfinal methods can't use an opaque type as the return type of a final method.

 A function whose return type is opaque must use only a single underlying type for the value it returns.